 The Sister Cities & Regional Cooperation originated from the love of travel of Wilhelm Kaufmann and his daughter Eva Schröcksnadel.
 Driven by their initiative and with the support of the former mayor of Salzburg, Josef Reschen, the foundation for the Sister Cities Salzburg – Singida agreement was laid in 1984.
 The Regional Cooperation was founded in 1994.

-Until her death in 2004 Eva Schröcksnadel – Mama Eva – was the driving force and good soul of SCSS.
-She used to travel to Singida at least once a year.
+Until her death in 2004 Eva Schröcksnadel – Mama Eva – was the driving force and soul of the association until her death in 2004.
+She traveled to Singida at least once a year.
 Together with her Tanzanian partner Amos Maliwa (deceased in 2011) she campaigned for the people in Singida.
 Her seemingly endless commitment and her love for Africa have promoted the Sister Cities for 20 years.

-Other founding members of the SCSS were Ilse Hanak, who was committed her entire life to the women of Africa, Herta Fuchslechner, formerly a nurse and world traveller who is actively involved from the beginning to the present and Vera Müller, who was a contributing member until her death in the year 2015.
+Other founding members are Ilse Hanak, who has been committed to the women of Africa her entire life, Herta Fuchslechner, former nurse and world traveler was involved from the beginning to the present, and Vera Müller, who was a contributing member until her death in 2015.

-The painter Wilhelm Kaufmann, (1901-1999), initiator and co-founder of the Sister Cities Salzburg – Singida, spent a lot of time in Africa (Togo, Gabon, Lomé) in the 1960s.
+The artist painter Wilhelm Kaufmann, (1901-1999), initiator and co-founder of the Sister Cities Salzburg – Singida, spent a lot of time in Africa (Togo, Gabon, Lomé) in the 1960s.
 Together with his partner, Lotte Gerhold, he repeatedly lived several months in the jungle hospital of Dr. Albert Schweitzer.
 In the year 1989 he visited Tanzania at the age of 88 together with his partner and his daughter Eva.
 His deep connection with the people and the beauty of Africa is sensible in his pictures.